MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-get-device.md

 ### Example request

-Here is an example of the HTTP request.
+The following is an example of the HTTP request.

 ```http
 GET https://mmdls.microsoft.com/support/odata/v1/tenants/{tenantId}/devices/MMD-123456789